Toyota Previa: Tarago

 The Australian-market version kept the Tarago name when it was released in March 2006, bearing the ACR50R model code and featuring the 2.4-liter 2AZ-FE inline-four engine found in the ACV40R Camry.
 In February 2007, Toyota released the GSR50R model with the 3.5-liter 2GR-FE V6 engine producing 202 kW and 340 Nm found in the GSV40R Aurion.

-The model received a facelift in 2009, with revisions to the headlamps and bumpers.
-The option of a seven-seater variant had been introduced in 2008.
-Another update was released in 2012 with smart start as standard on all models, smart entry on GLX V6 and Ultima models, new audio systems on all models, automatic headlights and a new Rustic Brown colour option.
-It also received the major facelift in 2016, with updated interior and other new standard features offered, however it still bears its exterior looks mostly unchanged as with the pre-facelift design.
-It is available as a family van, a taxicab for regular passengers and a specially designed wheelchair accessible taxi featuring a ramp and longer wheelbase.
+The model gained a facelift in 2009 with revised headlamps and bumpers, following the introduction of a seven‑seat option in 2008.
+A 2012 update added smart start across all variants, smart entry on GLX V6 and Ultima models, upgraded audio systems, automatic headlights, and a new Rustic Brown colour.
+A major refresh arrived in 2016, bringing an updated interior and additional standard features while retaining the familiar exterior design.
+The vehicle is offered as a family van, a standard passenger taxi, and a wheelchair‑accessible taxi with a longer wheelbase and integrated ramp.

 In May 2019, Toyota revealed the Granvia, which is heavily based on the latest HiAce van.
 Toyota Australia confirmed the Granvia will replace the Tarago by the end of 2019, however, they were sold alongside each other for a short period of time.
 As of March 2020, the Tarago has been discontinued in the Australian market and removed from the Toyota Australia website.